ntoll/ntoll.github.io/article/vienna/index.md

 no exception.
 It was full of all the emotions one would expect as we reflected on our bond: both the light and the shadows, the joy and distress, the easy and the difficult.
-It was the sort of conversation only long term lovers, who have grown together like two trees standing next to each other in a forest (roots entwined), can have.
+It was the sort of conversation only long term lovers, who have grown together like two adjacent trees in a forest (roots entwined), can have.
 I'll leave it at that.
-Such conversations are special because of they are private and unique to the participants.
+Such conversations are special because they are private and unique to the participants.
 Yet such conversations are also the most important conversations that lovers can have, and that Sunday was one of those occasions for Mary and I to connect in the deepest and broadest manner - surrounding each other in love.

 Exhausted by our walking, we found a traditional Viennese coffee shop, the [Café Schwarzenberg](https://www.cafe-schwarzenberg.at/).
 I have to admit it